zebscripts/AFK-Daily/.wiki/Contribute.md

 ### Best Practices

-Here is the [source](https://www.javacodegeeks.com/2013/10/shell-scripting-best-practices.html) of my best practices.
-I did edit some of it for more portability and maintainability.
+Here is the [source](https://www.javacodegeeks.com/2013/10/shell-scripting-best-practices.html) of our best practices.
+We edited some of it for more portability and maintainability.

 1. Use functions